Pankoury/Oh-My-Posh/README.md

-# Oh-My-Posh
+# Oh-My-Posh Theme.
-This is a repository of custom themes for oh-my-posh.
+This is a custom theme for oh-my-posh.
+After installing Oh my posh on PC, we can download the .json file from here and paste the .json file into this folder.
+- C:\Users\UserName\AppData\Local\Programs\oh-my-posh\themes

+So many customizations were made.

+It has 3 Segments
+- Line1 in left side
+- Line2 in right side
+- Bottom left line

+Modification was made in every section.